openebs-archive/dynamic-nfs-provisioner/README.md

 ## Prerequisties ##

-Please ensure that an NFS client is functioning on all nodes that will run a pod that mounts an 'openebs-rwx' volume.
+Please ensure that an NFS client is functioning on all nodes that will run a pod that mounts an `openebs-rwx` volume.

 Here's how to prepare an NFS client on some common Operating Systems: